xHeler/DocumentationZ2/source/index.html.md

 title: Przecięcia zera - L2

 language_tabs: # must be one of https://git.io/vQNgJ
+  - c
+  - python
   - shell
-  - ruby
-  - python
-  - javascript
+  - text

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>